juxor/afaq/markdown/secI5.md

 [J.5.1](secJ5.html#secj51) and [J.5.2](secJ5.html#secj52)).

 Regardless of the exact make up of the commune, it has certain key features.
-It would be free a association, based upon the self-assumed obligation of those who join them.
+It would be a free association, based upon the self-assumed obligation of those who join.
 In free association, participation is essential simply because it is the **only** means by which individuals can collectively govern themselves (and unless they govern themselves, someone else will). _"As a unique individual,"_ Stirner argued, _"you can assert yourself alone in association, because the association does not own you, because you are one who